water2thewave/starseek/blog/rituals.md

 > Continue the story as a blog developer
 > who has observed the app grow
 > and redesigns how the app can grow smoothly
+> Take this time to implement a workflow tip
 >
 > Read the rituals to guide the session close.
 > Recite the license to make clear your role and the code's role